North Korea–Romania relations

 The Democratic People's Republic of Korea (DPRK) and Romania have maintained limited bilateral relations since the Romanian Revolution of December 1989.
 Relations between the two countries began on October 26, 1948, when Romania was part of the Eastern Bloc.
-Romania has an embassy in Pyongyang and North Korea has an embassy in Bucharest.
+North Korea had an embassy in Bucharest, and Romania previously had an embassy in Pyongyang, which permanently closed in October 2021 after the COVID-19 pandemic;

 Historical overview

 The Romanian People's Republic formally recognized the Democratic People's Republic of Korea on October 26, 1948 as the sole legitimate government of the entire Korean Peninsula.
 Both countries were allies during the Korean War in the early-1950s.
 In the following years, the two countries had little contact.